Sxzar/stefan-nicolau/src/content/work/level-up-loot.md

 ![level up loot mobile view](/assets/images/work/leveluploot-phone.png "level up loot mobile view")

 To ensure top performance and accessibility, the site was optimized following best practices — scoring **99/100 in performance**, **93/100 in accessibility**, and **91/100 in SEO** in Google Lighthouse audits.
-It loads fast, works well across devices, and is easy to use even for casual visitors.\
+It loads fast, works well across devices, and is easy to use even for casual visitors.
-\
-Check the project on [Github - Level up loot](https://github.com/Sxzar/level-up-loot)